THINGS TO DO IN BELFAST

 39 - Orange Heritage Museum

-The Museum of Orange Heritage walks you through audio-visual and interactive exhibits focusing on the history and culture of the Orange Institutions.
+The Museum of Orange Heritage explores the history, traditions, and culture of the Orange Institution through artefacts, audio-visual displays, and interactive exhibits.

 40 - Play Mini Golf